thinkerytim/Knowledge-Base/README.md

 # Knowledge-Base
-Joomla FAQ / Knowledge Base component
+Joomla FAQ / Knowledge Base component by The Thinkery LLC